 Once you connect (or Konnect), Komprise starts crawling through and getting data about data.
 Within the first hour or so you start to a profile of your data (see the TechKrunch: Using Komprise Data Analytics and Data modeling).
 The blue shows cold data – no reads, no writes.
 But let’s dig into the red data.
 25% of your 4PB data is active.

 In Randy’s demo scenario, he’s created a fictitious medical university with Student Data, Research Data, and PACs images.

 He creates a new Data Policy, where that data in this group that hasn’t been accessed in 3 months is scaled off and moved to a different tier in the cloud.
 That’s about 15% of the data.

-One you’re done cleaning off the cold data and are done editing the plan, go ahead and Active it and you’re left with your Hot Data.
+Once you’re done cleaning off the cold data and are done editing the plan, go ahead and Activate it and you’re left with your Hot Data.